 To help you determine whether it is right for your family, we spoke to three Tusla foster carers about their experience.

-For Tony and Darren, their role as foster carers came to them rather than them going looking but they say if they had known that it was an option for LGBT+ people, they would have sought it out much sooner.
+For Tony and Darren, their role as foster carers came to them rather than them going looking but they say if they had known that it was an option for LGBTQ+ people, they would have sought it out much sooner.

 Darren: “We came into it a little bit differently, we are relative foster carers.
 So, a child in my family needed some help.

 “I come from a very large family with 10 siblings, and so I’m used to having children in and out of my life since forever.
 I’ve babysat since I was 12 or 13 – you wouldn’t do that now but back then, you know.

 “So it was always something that I kind of wanted to be, a father figure to a child.
 Being gay I didn’t think it was ever an option for me.”

 Tony: “We didn’t go looking for it really, I mean we like kids, we’re good with kids but I suppose by the time it happened for me I was 50 so I thought that that ship had sailed, and we had resigned ourselves to a quite a comfortable, adult life.